 These days, I don’t know the candidates personally.
 So I do my research.
 I look up where they stand on issues important to me.
 I read about what they have done in the past because the past is an amazingly accurate indicator of what they’ll do in the future.

 Maybe someday, I will align with one political party or the other, but I doubt it.
 I have seen too much.

 I understand that political parties do some good work.
 I understand that they might be necessary to make the system run.

 Help Make the World a Better Place

 After each election, I hope for the best.
 Even if I didn’t vote for someone, I give each elected candidate a chance.
 Republican, Democrat or some other party, I want them to succeed because I live in America.
-Four years from today, I get the privilege of voting again.
+Every four years, I get the privilege of voting again.
 If I dislike the country’s direction, I will vote to replace existing politicians.
 If I am happy, I will vote to keep them.